 The Museum's collections are not recognized as assets on the statement of financial position.
 U.S. generally accepted accounting principles permit such treatment if the contributed works of art are held for public exhibition and education rather than financial gain, the collection is protected, kept unencumbered, cared for and preserved, and the contributed artwork is subject to an organizational policy that requires the proceeds from sales of collection items to be used to acquire other items for collections.
 For insurance purposes, the value of a significant portion of the art collections is appraised every five years (note 6).
-Purchases of collection items are recorded as decreases in unrestricted net assets in the year in which the items are acquired, or as temporarily or permanently restricted net assets if restricted by donors.
+Purchases of collection items are recorded as decreases in net assets without donor-imposed restrictions in the year in which the items are acquired.
 Proceeds from deaccessions or insurance recoveries are reflected as increases in the appropriate net asset class.